apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**United Nations warily awaits Donald Trump's return to power**
+**Investors Dial Back ‘Trump Trades’ as Policy Doubts Seep In**

-You can read more about it [here](https://www.reuters.com/world/united-nations-warily-awaits-donald-trumps-return-power-2024-11-08/).
+You can read more about it [here](https://finance.yahoo.com/news/investors-dial-back-trump-trades-051048976.html).

 ## Requirements
 - Python 3.8